Improving the Solution of Indefinite Quadratic Programs and Linear Programs with Complementarity Constraints by a Progressive MIP Method: Introduction

-Theoretically, the solution obtained by PIP is always a local minimizer of the LPCC, a property that cannot be claimed when the solution of the full-integer LPCC is early terminated by an integer programming method.
-In the case of an indefinite QP and in spite of its equivalence to the LPCC in terms of global optimality, a local minimizer of the latter problem is not necessarily a locally optimal solution to the given QP.
-In this paper we show that the solution obtained by solving a partial-integer formulation of the LPCC is globally optimal to the QP over a certain polyhedral subset of the feasible region.
+Theoretically, when the subproblems are solved to global optimality, the solution obtained by PIP is always a local minimizer of the LPCC, a property that cannot be claimed when the solution of the full-integer LPCC is early terminated by an integer programming method.
+Practically, the computational success of PIP can be attributed to two strategies: it warm starts the solution of each mixed integer subproblem from that of the previous subproblem; it early terminates the solution of the subproblems without sacrificing the objective quality of the solution at termination.
+In the case of an indefinite QP, in spite of its equivalence to the LPCC in terms of global optimality, a local minimizer of the latter problem is not necessarily a locally optimal solution to the given QP.
+A theoretical contribution of this paper is that we show that the solution obtained by solving a reduced-integer formulation of the LPCC is globally optimal to the QP over a certain polyhedral subset of the feasible region.
 Moreover, it is possible to provide a constructive sufficient condition for the PIP solution to be a local minimizer of the given QP, by solving a MILP with a reduced number of integer variables.